Airtable Invoice Automation: Complete Guide to Automated Invoicing

 Guide: How to Create Quotes from Airtable →

-Creating Your Invoice Template
+Creating Your Invoice Template in Google Docs

-Design your invoice in Google Docs with {{variable}} placeholders.
-TypeFlow replaces them with Airtable data at generation time.
+Design your invoice in Google Docs using {{variable}} placeholders.
+TypeFlow replaces those placeholders with Airtable data when the PDF is generated.

 Essential Invoice Variables